MaidDragonTohru/The-Scribe/README.md

 *js*: Manipulates basic JavaScript functions.

-*do 'text'*: Forces the bot to type whatever text is entered after *do*.
+*do <text>*: Forces the bot to type whatever text is entered after *do*.

 *reload*: Reloads the bot's commands, adding any updates without having to reboot it entirely.

-*goodnight*: Forces the bot to leave all rooms, going to 'sleep'.

-*clearmail 'optional user' (or) all*: Used to delete all stored messages from either a certain user or everybody's respectively.
+*clearmail <optional user> (or) all*: Used to delete all stored messages from either a certain user or everybody's respectively.

 Moderators and up
 -----------------